(No ratings)

 $20 |

-Dr. Alicia Chaves' specialties are pediatric cardiology and general pediatrics.
-Clinical interests for Dr. Chaves include myxoma, double aortic arch, and rheumatic heart disease.
-She is professionally affiliated with Greater Baltimore Medical Center, the University of Maryland Upper Chesapeake Health, and MedStar Franklin Square Medical Center.
-Dr. Chaves graduated from the University of South Florida (USF) College of Medicine and the University of Florida College of Medicine and then she performed her residency at Yale-New Haven Hospital.
-Dr. Chaves speaks Spanish.
+Dr. Alicia Chaves' specialty is pediatric cardiology.
+Areas of expertise for Dr. Chaves include intra-aortic balloon pump (IABP), rheumatic heart disease, and intra-aortic balloon pump (IABP) insertion.
+She is affiliated with the University of Maryland Medical System, GBMC Healthcare, and MedStar Franklin Square Medical Center.
+She graduated from the University of South Florida (USF) College of Medicine and then she performed her residency at Yale-New Haven Hospital.
+She speaks Spanish.